pantheon-systems/documentation/source/content/guides/custom-upstream/07-test-custom-upstream.md

 ### Use the Pantheon Workflow

-Create content on your test site and use the standard [Pantheon workflow](/pantheon-workflow) to push up to your Test and Live environments to fully test core updates.
+Create content on your test site and use the standard [Pantheon workflow](/pantheon-workflow) to push up to your Test and Live environments, and fully test core updates.
 Checkout [our guide](/guides/drupal-commandline/#managing-content-configuration-and-code-across-environments) for an example of generating content from the command line.

 ### Sample a Few Sites

 We suggest picking a few sample sites with varying functionality and design to test updates on a [Multidev](/multidev) environment or agencies that manage large portfolios.
-Release the update to when things look good.
+Release the update when things look good on these sites.

 ## Before You Begin